lankford/refactoring-code-exercise/README.md

 If you go through the [Commits](https://github.com/lankford/refactoring-code-exercise/commits/master) , you will see that I have made most of the changes in the smallest "mental leap" as possible for most changes.

+I expect some typos to exist in this code as no test suite existed and the code was not "executable".
+Where code was executable, the Ruby IRB was used to build the statements.

 For the more complex bits, I created a Minitest file and made changes to it before moving them over to the "production code".
 Once the code was complete and the file no longer serving a purpose, it was removed.

 Many of the changes consisted of turning non-rails validations into more conforming versions.